Yuhigawa/simplified-payment-gateway/README.md

 └── composer.json            # PHP dependencies
 ```

-Each module (Account and Transaction) is self-contained with its own domain logic, application services, infrastructure, and presentation layers, following the modular monolith pattern.
+Each module (Account and Transfer) is self-contained with its own domain logic, application services, infrastructure, and presentation layers, following the modular monolith pattern.

 ## 🤝 Contributing

 This is a simplified payment gateway implementation.
 Key areas for improvement:
-- Complete transaction module implementation
+- Complete Transfer module implementation
-- Add transaction history endpoints
+- Add Transfer history endpoints
 - Implement retry logic for external services
 - Add comprehensive test coverage
 - Implement rate limiting